UPDATED: December 2, 2020

 Please take a minute to read it carefully as it governs how user information (your information) is collected and used.

-Our “CONTACT” form on our Contact page collects your first name, last name, email, company name and job title.
+Our “CONTACT” form on our Contact page collects your first name, last name, email, company name, job title and message.

 The “SUBSCRIBE” to Articles form collects your email address and will store this email until you contact us to have it removed from our database.

 When an “APPOINTMENT” is made, your first and last name along with your email is collected for booking purposes to ensure correct documentation is processed.

 Google reCaptcha V3 (see below) processes the form submissions for security and spam reasons to cut back on bots and junk.

 This website stores cookies on your browser to provide the best possible user experience.
 These cookies are used to collect information about how you interact with our website and supply our developers with statistics for future modifications and updates.